CGAL/cgal-web/_posts/2019-09-30-new_releases.md

   -   LLVM Clang version 8.0 or later (on Linux or MacOS), and
   -   Apple Clang compiler versions 7.0.2 and 10.0.1 (on MacOS).

-Users with environments that do not allow the use of C++14 should stay with CGAL-4.14 and its bug-fix releases.
+Users with environments that do not allow the use of C++14 must use CGAL-4.14 and its bug-fix releases.

 </div>